SAP-samples/btp-developer-guide-cap/documentation/remote-service/install-mock-server/install-mock-server-cf.md

   3. Save your settings.

-4. Choose **Check Connection**, you should get a `200 OK` message.
+4. Choose **Check Connection**.
+You should get a `200 OK` message.

 ## Test the Mock Server

 1. Call the **Application Route**.

-2. There will be couple of api end points to display the data.
+2. There will be a couple of API endpoints to display the data.